max0x7ba/atomic_queue/README.md

 # Contributing
 Contributions are more than welcome. `.editorconfig` and `.clang-format` can be used to automatically match code formatting.

+# Reading material
+Some books on the subject of multi-threaded programming I found instructive:

+* _Programming with POSIX Threads_ by David R. Butenhof.
+* _The Art of Multiprocessor Programming_ by Maurice Herlihy, Nir Shavit.

 ---

 Copyright (c) 2019 Maxim Egorushkin.
 MIT License.
 See the full licence in file LICENSE.